biojs/edu/series/101/04_visualization_basic.md

 - First we need a `radius`,`width` and `height` value for our svg components.
 - `color` is a function which will translate values into color code.
 - `arc` draws our svg arc.
 We we set `innerRadius` to `0`, we would get a piechart.
 - `pie` is our data transformer.
-D3 provides us with an converter, which will convert an array data representation into a suitable representation for pie charts.
+D3 provides us with an converter (or layouts), which will convert an array data representation into a suitable representation for pie charts.

 ### 4) Convert our data